panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 `array.flatMap()` method is the way to go if you want to map an array to a new array, but also have control over how many items you'd like to add to the new mapped array.

 The callback function of `array.flatMap(callback)` is called with 3 arguments: the current iterated item, index, and the original array.
-The array returned from the callback function is then flattened at 1 level deep, and the resulted items are inserted in the resulted mapped array.
+The array returned from the callback function is then flattened at 1 level deep, and the resulting items are inserted in the resulting mapped array.

 Note that if you just want to map a single item to a single new value, then strive to the standard `array.map()`.